Tuesday, September 17, 2024

 Until you don't.

 Something happens.
 Usually one finds that the commitment to prudence escapes them.
 Maybe the neighbors got a new car and jealousy set in.
 Maybe deferred gratification isn't your thing.
 Or, just living within your own means means you won't live with the things you want, things you feel will make your life better, without any way of knowing if there is an ounce of truth to that.
-But you've made a commitment, a vow, and you keep it.
+But you've made a commitment, a vow, and you will keep it.

 Until you won't.